History of Berlin: Nazi Germany (1933–1945)

+Thirty kilometers (30 km) northwest of Berlin, near Oranienburg, was Sachsenhausen concentration camp, where mainly political opponents, Jews, Poles, Russian prisoners of war, etc. were incarcerated.
+Tens of thousands died there.
+In Berlin, Sachsenhausen had 17 subcamps for men and women, including teenagers, near industries, where the prisoners had to work.
+The prisoners were of various nationalities, including Polish, Jewish, French, Belgian, Czechoslovak, Russian, Ukrainian, Romani, Dutch, Greek, Norwegian, Spanish, Luxembourgish, German, Austrian, Italian, Yugoslavian, Bulgarian, Hungarian.
+There was also a camp for Sinti and Romani people (see Romani Holocaust), and the Stalag III-D prisoner-of-war camp for Allied POWs of various nationalities.

 Nazi plans

 In the late 1930s Hitler and his architect Albert Speer made plans for the new Berlin—a world city or Welthauptstadt Germania.
 All the projects were to be of gigantic size.
-Adjacent to the Reichstag, Speer planned to construct the Volkshalle (The People's Hall), 250 m high, with an enormous copper dome.
+Adjacent to the Reichstag, Speer planned to construct the Volkshalle (The People's Hall), 290 m high, with an enormous copper dome.
 It would be large enough to hold 170,000 people.
 From the People's Hall, a southbound avenue was planned, the Avenue of Victory, 23 m wide and 5.6 km long.
 At the other end there would have been the new railway station, and next to it Tempelhof Airport.
 Halfway down the avenue there would have been a huge arch 117 m high, commemorating those fallen during the world wars.
 With the completion of these projects (planned for 1950), Berlin was to be renamed "Germania."